aaaguirrep/offensive-docker/CONTRIBUTING.md

-# Contributing to Pentest image
+# Contributing to Offensive Docker image

 Want to contribute to docker image?
 We provide the next guide to help you get started.